 What to Expect During a Teeth Cleaning

-A professional teeth cleaning at least twice a year is recommended to remove harmful buildup from the enamel of the teeth, as well as above and below the gumline, to prevent future dental problems and gum disease.
+The purpose of professional teeth cleaning is to remove harmful buildup from the enamel of the teeth, as well as above and below the gumline, to prevent future dental problems.
 Highly skilled dental hygienists are trained to use special instruments to aid in the removal of tartar buildup, plaque, and bacteria that can lead to tooth decay, cavities, gingivitis, infections, oral nerve sensitivity, and receding gums.
 This process includes the following steps:

-Examination of your teeth – The first thing our hygienist will do is inspect your mouth and teeth for any potential problems before starting.
+Initial examination of teeth – The first thing our hygienist will do is inspect your mouth and teeth for any potential problems before starting.
 You will also be asked about pain or sensitivity in the mouth so our team can proceed with care in those areas.

-Removal of plaque build up – Next, the hygienist will use special dental instruments, called scalers, to chip and scrape the harmful buildup from the teeth.
+Removal of plaque and tartar – Next, the hygienist will use special dental instruments, called scalers, to chip and scrape the harmful buildup from the teeth.
 You may experience pressure on your teeth and gums, but there should be little pain.
 Our dental experts have a careful and sensitive approach to prevent discomfort during this step.